noufu07/My-Personal-Website/README.md

 ## Description

-This project is a personal website built using HTML, Handlebars (hbs), CSS, and Express.js.
+This project is a personal website built using HTML, Handlebars (hbs), CSS, Java script and Express.js.
 It runs on port 1000.

 ## Installation